 Tinted films (to simply color the window glass) are inexpensive but ineffective at blocking solar heat.

 Modern metalized plastic window films are a much better choice.

-Expect Online prices around $40-$50 for 38/48 inches by 15 feet (see Amazon.com for reviews: Window films) rolls, but a lot more elsewhere, namely for films involving professional installation.
+Expect online prices around $40-$50 for 38/48 inches by 15 feet (see Amazon.com for reviews: Window films) rolls, and a lot more in specialty stores, namely when involving professional installation.

-Some manufacturers require their films to be installed professionally, while others are promoting DIY installation.
+Some manufacturers require their films to be installed by certified installers, while others are promoting DIY installation.
 The installation is moderately difficult, and requires an absolutely clean glass surface.

 When not to buy window films

-Spectrally selective window films can be a very effective and low-price choice to reduce cooling bills in hot climates.
+Spectrally selective window films can be a very effective and low-priced choice to reduce cooling bills in hot climates.

 But even the best films are rather ineffective or without significant advantages in homes with moderate or good energy-efficient windows.